Jennifer d'Abo: Career

 After she married her third husband, she started a business career, with a grocery shop in Basingstoke, soon followed by a furniture shop, which sold three years later for a profit of £1 million, and bought a toiletries company.

 In 1981, she bought the Ryman stationery shop chain from Ralph Halpern of Burton Group, before selling it in 1987 to Pentos for £20 million, growing the business value by nearly ten times in six years.

 The success of her later ventures was more mixed, and she even had a recipe book published, complete with several celebrities contributing, Jennifer d'Abo At Home.

 Personal life

 In 1963, she married David Morgan-Jones, a Life Guards officer, they had a daughter, Sophie, and later divorced.
 In 1970, she married Peter Cadbury, they had a son, Joel Cadbury, but divorced in 1976.
 Peter Cadbury said that the reason was because, "she's a better entrepreneur than me".
 Her third marriage, to the stockbroker Robin d'Abo, survived until 1987.

 She stayed on good terms with all three of her former husbands, and once arranged a dinner with all three, which was a success; and she went on holiday with one ex- and her successor.

 She was known for her eccentricities, her connections to socialites and her "larger-than-life style", "typified by trademark heart-shaped spectacles".

-She had homes in Chelsea, the grounds of Blenheim Palace and at The Anchorage in Mallorca.

 She died of cancer on April 30, 2003, aged 57.